 Note: There is an actual Buddy Punch Time Clock, or Buddy Punch App, that is a way to track employee time and is different from what is being discussed in this article.

 Buddy punching is a huge money-suck for employers, especially those who use a manual time and attendance system like punch clocks.
-Using an online time clock that takes a photo of the employee’s face as they clock in instead of using questionable facial recognition software or biometric time clock is the best solution to getting rid of the issue.
+Using online timesheets that take a photo of the employee’s face as they clock in instead of using questionable facial recognition software or biometric time clock is the best solution to getting rid of the issue.

 Is buddy punching illegal?

-Employees can be held accountable for these actions depending on where they live since they are technically stealing time.
+Business owners can hold employees accountable for these actions depending on where the employee lives since they are technically stealing time.
 However, you as the employer can also suffer legally from your employees stealing time.
 If you run into a situation where an employee falls into overtime because they stole hours, you could face violating overtime laws.

-For example, you could be violating the federal Fair Labor Standards Act (FLSA) for failure to pay overtime, so it’s very important to get a buddy punch software prevention plan, like Homebase, in place.
+For example, you could be violating the federal Fair Labor Standards Act (FLSA) for failure to pay overtime.
+The bottom line is that timekeeping is very important and getting buddy punch software, like Homebase, can help prevent loss of capital and employees.

 How do I prevent buddy punching?